 What is the best approach to strategic planning in business?
 Let's explore...

-There exist two long-held approaches to strategic planning in corporate America: relegate strategic planning to the CEO and upper-management team or shift strategic planning to be a primary duty of the Board of Directors.
+There exist two long-held approaches to strategic planning: relegate strategic planning to the CEO and upper-management team or shift strategic planning to be a primary duty of the Board of Directors.

 Which is the right approach?

-Board members invested in strategy development are better positioned to understand, direct, and oversee plan implementation and management compliance.
-Integrating the board into the strategic planning process is vital to a cohesive advancement of corporate objectives.
+Board members invested in strategy development are better positioned to understand the core business and challenges of the organization, to direct and guide mission and values, and monitor performance agility and evolution to ensure sustainability.
+Integrating the board into the strategic planning process in a meaningful way is therefore vital to the advancement of organizational objectives.

-Reasons to include Board Members in Strategic Planning
+Four Reasons to Include Board Members in Strategic Planning

 In return, board members should bring value to the strategy by increasing ownership and accountability, providing informed oversight, and establishing synergy within the organization.